 Get to Know Foxtail Lilies

-Also known as desert candles and king's spears, foxtail lilies grow from three to eight feet or even greater depending on the species.
-Foxtail lily foliage is strappy and insignificant, and may begin the fade before the flowers even form.
-The late spring bottlebrush flowers come in warm shades of yellow, orange, pink, and coral, and open from the bottom of the spike to the top.
+Also known as desert candles and king's spears, foxtail lilies grow from 3 to 8 feet or even greater depending on the species.
+Foxtail lily foliage is strappy and insignificant and may begin the fade before the flowers even form.
+The late spring bottlebrush-shaped flowers come in warm shades of yellow, orange, pink, and coral, and open from the bottom of the spike to the top.

 How to Plant Foxtail Lilies

-When you purchase or receive your foxtail lily tubers, which are dormant root pieces rather than bulbs, you’ll notice that they seem dry and somewhat brittle.
-The dormant plants will plump up after you expose them to moist soil, but meanwhile you must take care not to snap off any of the pieces.
+Foxtail lily tubers are dormant root pieces rather than bulbs.
+When you get the tubers you’ll notice that they seem dry and somewhat brittle.
+The dormant plants will plump up after you expose them to moist soil, but take care not to snap off any of the pieces in the meantime.

-Choose a site that receives protection from strong winds for your foxtail lilies.
+Choose a site for your foxtail lilies that receives protection from strong winds.
 What a shame it would be to nurture these giant flower spikes, only to find them snapped in half after a spring storm.
-Plant the tubers two to four inches deep (deeper in colder climates; more shallow in warm zones).
-Give the tubers plenty of room to spread slowly over the years in their permanent garden home; approximately three feet apart.
+Plant the tubers 2 to 4 inches deep (deeper in colder climates; more shallow in warm zones).
+Give the tubers plenty of room to spread slowly over the years in their permanent garden home; approximately 3 feet apart.